matheo/BlankTheme/Matheo/BlankTheme/Resources/views/body/readme.markdown

 ## grid

-Uses the YAML subtemplates like the flexible grids example to build the layout
+Uses the Bootstrap grid system like the flexible grids example to build the layout

 * Is able to switch the side columns with the distributions: '123', '132', '12', '13'
 * Also supports the '3b' zone (3subcolumnsat-bottom)